PhilEllis/Splanets/README.md

 ### User Stories - Business Owner
 - #### I am a business owner currently wishing to test the concept of an app that intends to help children enhance their memory retention and improve their understanding of certain subjects like the solar system when watching educational videos by using fun and engaging multiple question quizes.
-    1. I want to test the concept to see if it is well received by the target audience.
     1. I need the product to be fun and engaging to encourage repeat plays and encourage users to want more i.e. progress to the next level of learning.
     1. I need the product to be simple enough for children of age 6-12 to utilise it.
+    1. I need it to be optimised for tablet screens as this is how it will mainly be tested.

 ### Design Choices